Julieta7312/LinkedIn_profile_scraper/README.md

-# A Python program for scraping LinkedIn user profile
+# Python program to scrape LinkedIn user profiles
 This scraper can be used to retrieve information about employment, education, honors and awards -related information from the publically available Linkedin user profiles.